abhinavpandey27/makebelievev3/src/posts/2023-01-24-why-am-i-left-a-job-at-mpl-to-work-for-a-startup.md

 ---
-title: Learnings from MPL
-subtext: My first long term high stakes job
+title: Why am I left a job at MPL to work for a Startup?
+subtext: Writing on why you should too!
-date: 2022-12-31
+date: 2023-01-19T18:30:00.000Z
-tags:
-  - Resources
-coverimage: /img/work/fantasy-pro/fantasy-numbers.png
+coverimage: ""
-coverimagealt: Fantasy Numbers
+coverimagealt: ""
 ---

 First of all here is the thing I made: